11matt556/DSP-ReusableMetadata/README.md

 ## Change Log

 - Version 1.0.0:
 	- Re-release.
+The mod is actually feature complete and should work as expected now.
-Major bug that could duplicate metadata should now be fixed Users of the old mod should delete it and use this version.
+	- Bugfix: Bugs that could duplicate metadata should now be fixed
+	- Bugfix: The 'Net Metadata' UI field is now being used correctly.
-	- Updated this readme with examples and more info
+	- Finished this readme with examples and more info

 - Version 0.1.0:
-	- Initial accidental release uploaded at https://dsp.thunderstore.io/package/Myself/ReusableMetadata/
+	- Initial accidental release uploaded at https://dsp.thunderstore.io/package/Myself/ReusableMetadata/.
+Users of this old version should delete it.
+It was incomplete and did not work as expected.

 ## Configuration Options